highestop/ccstate/README.md

 - Calling a `Command` through `store.set`
 - Being called by the `set` method within other `Command`s
-- Being triggered by subscription relationships established through `store.sub`

-### Subscribing to Changes
+### Watching to Changes

-CCState provides a `sub` method on the store to establish subscription relationships.
+CCState provides a `watch` method on the store to observe state change.

 ```typescript
 import { createStore, state, computed, command } from 'ccstate';